AndrewCutler/must-go-faster/README.md

         so whoever goes second will send this message after the first player makes a move, so the server responds with __two__ GameStartedFromServerMessages
 6. When oppoent moves, his piece moves but is not highlighted
+7. Clean up styling; get rid of inline styling and use classes, and be consistent